backand/course-manager-complete/README.md

 * Add `CoursesService` to the controller, replacing all instances of `DataService`
 * Add a new method to load all of the courses from the coursesService.
 Put this in the `resolve` handler, replacing the commented code from the original `HomeCtrl`.
 The call will be to `CoursesService.list();`
 * Change the `dataService` parameter name to `coursesList`
-* Modify the main copntroller body to have the following code:
+* Modify the main controller body to have the following code:

 ```JavaScript
     var vm = this;